 Now I know this might sound unreasonable because who doesn’t love visiting markets?
 I certainly do.
 But sometimes, we tend to overbuy stuff that we don’t need.
 Especially when we are at the spur of the moment.

 Besides, shopping centers and souvenirs stalls are filled with an expert salesperson who in one way or another may convince you to spend a dollar or two on merchandise.

 When we bring kids along, it can be pretty tricky to stir them away from attractive stalls.

 That being said, it is important to explain to them beforehand that they’ll be only getting one (or if none at all) souvenir on this particular trip.
 If you plan on buying them some, make sure that it’s not excessive and you can control it.

 Like adults, kids can also get into the spur of the moment feeling and can coax you into buying one or two for him/ her self.

 Bring only what you need.

-Another tips on staying on budget while traveling is to bring only what you need.
+Another tip on staying on budget while traveling is to bring only what you need.
 And I am talking about the cash.

-If you really worry of emergencies, then maybe bring an extra 10-20% of your budget.
+If you worry about emergencies, then maybe bring an extra 10-20% of your budget.
 But separate them from your regular cash.

 This way, you won’t mistakenly spend them.
 Plus it gives you the extra security just in case.